Neucro/Anonymizing-data-with-Python/README.md

 # Anonymizing-data-with-Python
-In this exercise you will learn how to quickly anonymize the Titanic dataset using Pandas and Scipy.
+In this exercise you will learn how to quickly anonymize the **IBM HR Analytics Employee Attrition & Performance** dataset using Pandas and Scipy.

 The "Exercise" notebook has the initial design with the blank spaces to be filled.